 COURSE B.-Four orations of Cicero.
 Lectures on the life of Cicero and the development of Roman oratory.
+Virgil's

-Virgil's Æneid, Books I-VI.
+Eneid, Books I-VI.
 Study of Latin versification, with especial reference to the Hexameter.
 Lectures on the history and development of Epic poetry.
 During the year attention is given to a careful and systematic development of Latin syntax, in which a daily study of the Grammar is required.
 Latin Composition is continued.

-Male Freshmen, throughout the year. four times a week.
+Male Freshmen, throughout the year, four times a week.

-COURSE C.-Virgil's Æneid, Books III-VI.
-Lectures on the position and influence of the Æneid in literature.
-Cicero's de Amicitia and de Senectute.
+Course C.-Cicero's de Amicitia and de Senectute.
+Livy.
 In this year, while syntactical drill is not neglected, an effort is made to present the works read as charming literary productions.